wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 The plugin is new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 2.4 =
+* WPML "now the correct way" integration so that the Shipping Method title can be translated
+* WooCommerce Product Bundles integration (Thanks to Mathias Philippe https://wordpress.org/support/profile/mphilippe)
+* European Union countries now fetched from WooCommerce
+* New special region: European Union + Monaco and Isle of Man (EU VAT)
+* Added the list of countries not assigned to any region - For information propouses only
+* When setting Shipping Classes for free shipping it's now possible to set either all items on the cart must belong to the classes or if only one is enough to set the fee as free
+* Fix: incorrect States rules counter when trying to calculate the rate on the frontend
+* Quick Fix: wp_error testing when getting WooCommerce Shipping Classes on Multisite (we still can't get the terms, but the error is now supressed)
+* Fix: "get_translated_term" internal function was missing and getting WooCommerce Shipping Classes on a WPML install was throwing a fatal error
+* Several minor code syntax tweaks

 = 2.3.2 =
 * WPML compatibility (beta)